eserie/wax-ml/README.md

 [Colaboratory](https://colab.research.google.com/github/eserie/wax-ml/blob/main/docs/notebooks/04_The_three_steps_workflow.ipynb)
 ).

-WAX algorithms are implemented in JAX, so they are fast!
+WAX-ML algorithms are implemented in JAX, so they are fast!

 The use of JAX allows for algorithm implementations that can be run in a highly optimized manner on various processing units such as the CPU, GPU and TPU.

-WAX does not want to reinvent the wheel by reimplementing every algorithm.
+WAX-ML does not want to reinvent the wheel by reimplementing every algorithm.
 We want existing machine learning libraries to work well together while trying to leverage their strength.

 # ⚒ Implementation ⚒

-Currently, WAX uses
+Currently, WAX-ML uses
 [the Haiku module API](https://dm-haiku.readthedocs.io/en/latest/api.html#modules-parameters-and-state) and
 [Haiku transformation functions](https://dm-haiku.readthedocs.io/en/latest/api.html#haiku-transforms)